Odeon Cinemas: Present day

 In February 2007, the UK became home to Europe's first DCI-compliant fully digital multiplex cinemas with the launch of Odeon Hatfield and Odeon Surrey Quays (in London), with a total of 18 digital screens.
 In 2007 Odeon acquired ten cinemas in Italy.
 It is now the largest cinema chain in Europe.
 In March 2012, the Odeon and UCI Cinemas Group under Terra Firma's control reported a £70 million loss for the year 2011, as posted on Companies House.
 In 2015, Terra Firma announced that it planned to sell Odeon and UCI Cinemas for around £1 billion.
 In April 2015, the company agreed to sell its cinemas in Gerrards Cross, Esher, Muswell Hill and Barnet to its smaller rival Everyman Cinemas for £7.1 million.

 In July 2016, the company was bought for $921 million by the American company AMC Theatres, which is owned by Chinese conglomerate Wanda Group.
 The deal received approval from the European Commission on 17 November 2016, and was completed on 30 November 2016.
 In 2018, AMC Theatres bought Norwegian chain SF Kino and renamed it Odeon Kino.

-On 17 March 2020, Odeon closed all of its theatres due to the ongoing COVID-19 pandemic.
+On 17 March 2020, Odeon closed all of its cinemas due to the COVID-19 pandemic.
 On 11 December 2020, Odeon revealed they were losing $125 million a month due to the closure, and that the emergency funds that had been provided were running out.